sisrfeng/coc-wiki/Multiple-cursors-support.md

 * Use `"cursors.nextKey"` to jump to next position of cursors range, default to `<C-n>`.
 * Use `"cursors.previousKey"` to jump to previous position of cursors range, default to `<C-p>`.

-The key-mappings would be created when cursors session activated, and remove on session cancelled.
+The key-mappings would be created when cursors session activated, and removed when session cancelled.

 ## Cancel cursors session

 Use `"cursors.cancelKey"` to cancel cursors session, default to `<Esc>`.

-The session would also be canceled when buffer change can't be applied for ranges or the cursor jump to other window.
+The session would also be canceled when buffer change can't be applied for ranges or the cursor jump to another window.

 ## Use refactor action